bnk5532/readme-gen-pro/Develop/README.md

   * Contributing
   * Tests
   ## Description
-  App to create quality readme filese from the command line
+  An app to generate quality readme.md files from the command line.
   ## Installation Instructions
-  none
+  Inquirer required.
   ## Usage
-  For anyone that would like to try it out.
+  For anyone that would like to try it!
   ## Contributing
   Brian King
   ## Tests